Renée L. Jarusinsky

 Earlier in her career, Renée was an associate at two law firms, including Morvillo, Abramowitz, Grand, Iason, Anello & Bohrer, where she represented individuals and entities in connection with white collar criminal and civil matters, and commercial and civil rights litigation.
 She also served as a law clerk to the Honorable Richard Owen, United States District Judge for the Southern District of New York.

-Renée recently founded The New Castelfranco Society, a virtual community of descendants of her grandmother's hometown in Italy, and she is conversational in Italian.
-She also serves on the Board of Directors of USA Friends of GCEC, Inc., a not-for-profit entity that provides financial support to a school in Kenya that she has visited several times.
+Five years ago, Renée founded The New Castelfranco Society, a virtual community of descendants of her grandmother's hometown in Italy, and she is conversational in Italian.
+She also has volunteered at and provided financial support to a school in Kenya that she has visited several times.

 Education